-Bihar Public Service Commission is set to announce the 66th BPSC recruitment 2020.
+Every year Bihar Public Service Commission announces the syllabus for the BPSC recruitment exam.
 The commission allows all the eligible candidates to apply for different administrative services in Group B and Group C, through a common written examination held at the state level.
 In order to get selected for the government positions, the candidates need to clear all the 3 stages of the BPSC exam and the capabilities of the candidate are judged through the exam.
 So if you have started preparing for the BPSC exam, you need to have an exact knowledge of the syllabus to be able to crack the examination like a pro.
 Here is an article helping you to understand the BPSC Syllabus along with other necessary information that you need.

 Also Read: Government Exams after 12th Science

 Here is a brief overview of the BPSC exam.